halt-dos/wiki-base/docs/community/getting-started/installation.md

 ---
-sidebar_position: 2
+sidebar_position: 4
-sidebar_title: Installation on Server Farm
+sidebar_label: Installation
 ---

-# Installing Haltdos Community WAF
+# Installation Steps

 In this step, you'll pull Haltdos packages from the official software repository.
 SSH to your server and run the commands below